 1999 – Briggs Outreach Program begins, providing ongoing case management to Sojourner House graduates

-2000 – Dreamseeds program is established to provide tutoring, homework help, arts and cultural opportunities for the children of Sojourner House women
+2000 – Dreamseeds program is established to provide tutoring, homework assistance, and arts and cultural activities for the children of Sojourner House women

 2001 – Nancy Watson Dean Place opens, offering seven additional units of supportive housing

 2003 – Henrietta Hammond Institute for Life Skills (HHILS) is established, a comprehensive life skills program for women in transitional housing